pgRouting/workshop/docs/basic/sql_function.rst

   * A table can be used if the columns have the correct names.

 * ``source`` and ``target`` are in terms of ``osm_id``.
-* The result should meet the requirements indicated at the begining of the chapter
+* The result should meet the requirements indicated at the beginning of the chapter

 .. rubric:: Solution